Other places we’ve skied

 Homewood, CA

 See the full Homewood review.
-This qualified and was on the list for years, but it’s now becoming a semi-private resort so it cannot be on the list any more.
+This qualified and was on the list for years, but when we were refining the last few resorts on the list they announced they were going private.
+A private resort cannot be on the list obviously so we replaced it.
 It’s too bad because it’s an interesting place and we skied there many times back before it was purchased by a real estate developer in 2006.

 Brian Head, UT